vinibrsl/burocracia.cr/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

-Please, don't forget to document the code and return `crystal docs` to apply the changes to `/docs` folder.
+Please, don't forget to document the code and run `crystal docs` to apply the changes to `/docs` folder.

 ## Contributors